PrefectHQ/prefect/docs/concepts/deployments.md

     Scheduled flow runs will not run unless an appropriate [agent and work queue](/concepts/work-queues/) are configured.

-## Create a Deployment from a Python object
+## Create a deployment from a Python object

 You can also create deployments from Python scripts by using the [`prefect.deployments.Deployment`][prefect.deployments.Deployment] class.